-Jeff Kemp: You raise them for their benefit.
+Jeff Kemp: You don't raise them for your satisfaction.
+You raise them for their benefit.
 That's being an investor.
 It's a long-term game.
-It doesn't turn around quickly, but if you're going about it selfishly, hoping your kid gets good grades or doesn't act up in the grocery store or gets into some fancy college so that you can feel good about yourself, your kid's going to pick up on that and you won't have the strongest credibility and relationship with them.
-I think you and I both agree, the most important thing with your kids is your relationship.
+It doesn't turn around quickly, but if you're going about it selfishly, hoping your kid gets good grades or doesn't act up in the grocery store, gets into some fancy college so that you can feel good about yourself, your kid's going to pick up on that and you won't have the strongest credibility and relationship with them.
+And I think you and I both agree, the most important thing with your kids is your relationship, a quality relationship.
+They will swallow your values someday even if they're not showing them right away.